Celsius vs Monster: Is Celsius Better Than Monster?

 Over time, this can contribute to weight gain, insulin resistance, and other metabolic issues.

-Celsius is the clear winner here, with its sugar-free formula making it a healthier choice, especially for those looking to avoid the harmful effects of excessive sugar intake.
+Decision: Celsius is clearly healthier than Monster.
+Its sugar-free formula, which includes vitamins, minerals, antioxidants, and generally well-tolerated metabolism-boosting ingredients, makes it a substantially healthier choice, especially for those looking to avoid the harmful effects of excessive sugar intake.

 Final Thoughts: Is Celsius Healthier than Monster?